Y0Coss/docs-fork/pages/public_cloud/compute/deployment_modes_comparison_resilience_details/guide.en-gb.md

 >
 > Deploying instances in a 3AZ configuration requires manual intervention to configure each instance.
 Ensure that each instance is correctly configured in the respective availability zones to guarantee optimal distribution and redundancy.

+Region 3-AZ consists of **three independent** and distinct availability zones, designed according to strict separation standards.
+Each zone has isolated power, cooling and network systems, guaranteeing true fault isolation.
+These zones are geographically distributed at an optimised distance (30 km) to prevent any impact of a regional disaster on several zones simultaneously.

-3-AZ Regions consist of **three independent availability zones**, each with isolated power, cooling, and network systems, providing true fault isolation.
-This setup ensures service availability even in the event of an entire availability zone failure.
-The architecture enables the replication of data and services across zones, ensuring that if one zone goes down, the others can continue to serve traffic and maintain application performance.
+This configuration ensures high availability of services, even in the event of the complete failure of an availability zone.
+Thanks to this separation, the architecture enables efficient replication of data and services between zones, while maintaining low latency to guarantee optimum application performance.
+So if one zone fails, the others continue to process traffic and maintain performance.

 ![3az_region_schema](images/3az_region_schema.png){.thumbnail}